CloudBindle/provision_bindle/README.md

 Executing the script is done like this:

-    bash create_release.sh <RELEASE_NAME> [--test]
+    bash create_release.sh -n <RELEASE_NAME> [-t][-h]

-`<RELEASE_NAME>` is required.
+`-n <RELEASE_NAME>` is required.
 This will be used for the tag name for all projects that get updated in this release.

-`--test` is used to execute the script in test mode.
+`-t` is used to execute the script in test mode.
 When executed in test mode, no releases are created and no files are committed.

+`-h` will print help text.